diogodemattos/spotifyrsouthamerica/README.md

 # spotifyrsouthamerica
-Sentiment Analyses of musical taste in South America
+Sentiment analyses of musical taste in South America